vpegado/vpegado.github.io/_posts/2014-01-22-setting-up-this-site.md

 tags: tutorial hosting jekyll
 ---

-For most of my projects I use [Git][git] as source control and store them on [GitHub][github].
+For most of my projects I use [Git] as source control and store them on [GitHub].
-They offer a service called [Github Pages][github-pages] where you can host static pages.
+They offer a service called [Github Pages] where you can host static pages.
-There you have a static page generator tool called [Jekyll][jekyll] out of the box witch takes care of the most boring parts and a [CDN][cdn] in front for better hosting performance.
+There you have a static page generator tool called [Jekyll] out of the box witch takes care of the most boring parts and a [CDN] in front for better hosting performance.
 You can do this a number of ways and here here is one.

 ## Get started

-1. [Get an account on GitHub][github-join].
+1. [Get an account on GitHub].

-2. [Create a new repository][github-new] called `username.github.io`.
+2. [Create a new repository] called `username.github.io`.
 Don't forget to replace `username` with your own GitHub username in all of the examples.

 4. Open up the terminal {% highlight bash %}
 $ gem install jekyll